medmonds19/latin102portfolio/translation1.md

 - pluperfect, subjunctive, active, 3rd sing, active.
 It is pluperfect because it's in the subordinate clause and happening earlier than the verb in the main clause.

 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
-- pollicitus est is 3rd person singular perfect passive and indicatvie. you would look at 4th principal part for this form.  ❌
+- pollicitus est is 3rd person singular perfect passive and indicatvie. you would look at 4th principal part for this form.  ❌ **(you would look at polliceor in the dictiornary to find this verb)**

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 - it is in ablative because it is pinpointing an exact time when something happened.

 C. Translation
+**When hercules came in hospitality to King Dexamenus and deflowered his daughter, he wanted to lead her as a wife.
+When hercules was away, the Centaur, Eurytion, demanded Deianiram as a wife.
+Since her father feared the centaur, he promised her to hime.
+At this time, the centaur came with his brothers to the wedding.
+Hercules intervened and killed the centaur, hercules carried deiniram away.**

 Hercules came to King Dexamenus in hospitality, took his duaghter Deianiram's virginity, and wanted to take her as his wife. 🤔 *Do you think it's best to treat these as three parallel, successive events?*

 When Hercules was absent, Eurytion's centaurs❌ demanded Deinariam❌ as his wife.
 Since the father feared the centaur, he promised her to him.
 At a certain time, the centaurs❌ and brothers came to the marriage.
 Hercules intervened and killed the centaurs❌, and carried off Deianiram❌.